Read this travel blog and find out what to see in Budapest!

 The Great Market Hall

 A culinary Hungarian special, Lángos is a big pancake with different ingredients on top.
-And to get the best Lángos in town, head to the Great Market Hall situated in Pest, right next to the river Danube.
+To get the best Lángos in town, head to the Great Market Hall situated in Pest, right next to the river Danube.
 The Great Market Hall is also the best place to shop for some souvenirs.
 But be prepared to bargain for the price.

 Budapest Ruin Bars For Drinks